publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch149/schIII/ptB/m__us_usc_t42_s15924.md

 [Previous](./../../../../../..//us/usc/t42/ch149/schIII/ptB/m__us_usc_t42_s15923.md) | [Next](./../../../../../..//us/usc/t42/ch149/schIII/ptB/m__us_usc_t42_s15925.md) | [Root of Title](./../../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft42%2Fs15924)

 ## § 15924.
-Pilot project to improve Federal permit coordination
+Project to improve Federal permit coordination

     (a) __Establishment__

-        The Secretary of the Interior (referred to in this section as the “Secretary”) shall establish a Federal Permit Streamlining Pilot Project (referred to in this section as the “Pilot Project”).
+        The Secretary of the Interior (referred to in this section as the “Secretary”) shall establish a Federal Permit Streamlining Project (referred to in this section as the “Project”).

     (b) __Memorandum of understanding__